 The information you provided on the FAFSA will be sent to the schools you listed on your FAFSA.
 They will take that information to determine your financial aid offer.

-If you’ve been accepted to multiple schools, it’s not time to start reviewing your financial aid offers from each school.
+If you’ve been accepted to multiple schools, your will receive multiple financial aid packages.
+As you receive the packages, you need to review the aid offered from each school.
 You want to determine the type of financial aid you’re being offered, and how much you would have to pay out of pocket to attend each school.

 Why Did I Not Qualify for Financial Aid?

 Remember, schools classify student loans as financial aid.
-Depending on your school’s cost of attendance and your EFC, you may not be eligible for need-based financial aid.
+Depending on your school’s cost of attendance, adjusted gross income, and your SAI, you may not be eligible for need-based financial aid.

 However, if you’re not seeing any federal student aid (like Direct Subsidized Loans, Direct Unsubsidized Loans) on your financial aid offer, you may want to reach out to Financial Aid Office.
 You want to confirm they received your FAFSA information and you completed all necessary steps to receive financial aid.